kieranjwhite/fezier/README.md

 # Dependencies
 This library can be included in your own programs without requiring any other separately distributed libraries.
-However frezier does have a test harness (in c/rendering/test/main.c) and this does require SDL 1.2.
+However Fezier does have a test harness (in c/rendering/test/main.c) and this does require SDL 1.2.

 # Instructions for use